AlexBAV/moderncom/README.md

 Singleton object is created at the time it is first requested and lives until the program is finished.
 There is no way to destroy the object before the program ends.

+Access to object creation is thread-safe.

 #### `single_cached_instance`

 A special case of a singleton.
 An object is created at the time it is first requested and cached for all subsequent create requests.
 If the created object's reference count reaches zero, it is destroyed.

+Access to object creation and destruction is thread-safe.

 #### `supports_aggregation`